Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 2): A Decent Day For Chiru's Film

 Domestic Box Office Report

-According to initial estimates, Sye Raa Narasimha Reddy raked in around Rs 10 crore at the AP and TS box office on Thursday (October 5), witnessing a major drop from Day 1.
+According to initial estimates, Sye Raa Narasimha Reddy raked in around Rs 10 crore at the Andhra Pradesh and Telangana box office on Thursday (October 5), witnessing a major drop from Day 1.
 However, many feel that this is not too alarming as it was a working day.
 Sye Raa reportedly also did decent business in Kerala, Karnataka and Tamil Nadu on Day 2.
 One is likely to get a clear picture once the official figures are out.

 Chiranjeevi Works His Magic Overseas